goon333/java/adventure/koboldsquest3/README.txt

-To install and run:
+to compile :

-javac adventure/*.java
+javac koboldsquest3/*.java

+to run :

-java adventure/Main
+java koboldsquest3/Main